Now Accepting Applications for Autumn 2021 and Spring 2022 Apprentices!

 Compensation and Benefits

-Our goal is to provide a sustainable employment opportunity so that each team member can live and work.
+Our goal is to provide a sustainable employment opportunity so that each team member can live and work on Orcas Island.
 The base hourly rate and housing assistance allow most individuals to pay for essential living costs and enjoy a good quality of life on the island.
+Currently our apprentices make between $20-25/hr inclusive of base hourly rate and service fees.
 Most positions at The Orcas Hotel are designed for people looking for an educational adventure and a stepping stone for career advancement.
-We believe that our 18-month experience working at the hotel will provide a level of education that surpasses most culinary and hospitality schools, without incurring debilitating student debt.
+We believe that our 18-month experience working at the hotel will provide a practical level of education that surpasses most culinary and hospitality schools, as well as professional connections, without incurring student debt.
 We offer a daily family meal for each employee as well as family discounts on rooms and dining.
 We are currently unable to provide insurance, but aspire to offer it in the future.

-We are actively accepting applications for our 18 month apprenticeships and our 3 month summer internships.
+We are actively accepting applications for our 18 month apprenticeships.
 Please keep in mind that due to the nature of our business and small team that all positions will participate in all departments, even if they have a specific base position.
-These programs are exceptionally demanding and will push you out of your comfort zone.
-The work is physically and mentally challenging, requiring that you constantly push your personal limits.
+The program is demanding and will often push you out of your comfort zone.
+The work is physically and mentally challenging.
 One day you might be creating beautiful specials for the cafe, the next you will be stocking hundreds of pounds of ingredients and mopping floors.
 One morning you will be perfecting your latte pour and that afternoon you might be learning to clear drain lines and painting fences.
 We believe that no task is beyond your skillset, or beneath your abilities.
 The apprenticeship is far from glamorous, but reflective of the realities of running a small family business.

 Our current team plays an active role in interviewing and reviewing all candidates.
 The first step in the application process is to fill out the online application.
 Once we review the application and determine that you are a good fit, we will schedule a phone or video interview.
 We do our very best to carefully review and respond to each application.
 This year will be hiring only two apprentices. (last year we received over 500 applications.